Chris Hayes Shreds NRA’s ‘Good Guy With a Gun’ Theory: ‘It’s All B.S.!’

 Hayes was “left speechless” by this acknowledgement, he told viewers.
 Given the changing stories coming from authorities, he added, “there is no reason to take anything [that] anyone from law enforcement in this situation says at face value.”

-Hayes then turned his attention to the typical ring-wing talking points that have sprung up since the massacre.
+Hayes then turned his attention to the typical right-wing talking points that have sprung up since the massacre.

 “The worst possible set of facts appears to be the true one: that the police utterly failed with their guns.
 The good guys with guns, in the school, utterly failed to protect those kids,” Hayes charged.